amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 ## ⚠️Limitations and Recommendations⚠️

 1. **❗IMPORTANT** This tool should only be used for development, and internal environments **only**!
-It is highly recommended that any player-facing builds continue to use the normal build release process supported by Amazon GameLift!
+It is highly recommended that any player-facing builds continue to use the normal build release process supported by Amazon GameLift Servers!
 1. This tool updates builds on instances that are currently deployed in a fleet.
 Any new instances that are added to the fleet (such as scaling out or replacing an instance) will be deployed with the original uploaded build.
 We very strongly recommend using this tool to quickly test updates as a complement to the normal build release process, **even in development environments**.
 We recommend using this tool with:
     * Static fleets that do not auto-scale new instances.
-New instances will run the original build uploaded to Amazon GameLift, not your updated version from this tool.
+New instances will run the original build uploaded to Amazon GameLift Servers, not your updated version from this tool.
     * On-Demand Instances.
 If you use Spot Instances, you will lose changes that you have uploaded with this tool if the instance is interrupted and replaced.
-1. This tool bypasses some of the protections provided by Amazon GameLift when you upload a build and create a new fleet.
+1. This tool bypasses some of the protections provided by Amazon GameLift Servers when you upload a build and create a new fleet.
 If this tool is used improperly, or is run with a broken server build, instances in your fleet could enter a broken state.
 Since this tool is meant for development only, scale the fleet down to 0 instances and back up to return the fleet to a healthy state with your original uploaded build.
 1. Only one execution of this tool should be run against a single fleet at a time.
 1. If possible, try to keep the size of your server builds small.
 This tool works by copying a game server build to each instance in the fleet individually.
 If you have very large server builds, this can be a time-consuming operation.
     * This tool supports partial build updates.
 If you confidently know which files have changed between your local build and the build running on the instance, you can actually call this tool with a `zip` file containing: any files that have changed, and the executable files defined in the runtime configuration of the fleet.
 If you decide to do a partial update, it is **CRUCIAL** that the location of these zipped files **exactly** matches the location of these files in the build that was originally uploaded!
 1. In order for this tool to work, it automatically opens a port on your fleet for a range of IP addresses specified by you.
 It does not remove this access after it has finished running.
-If you would like to close this port, you will currently have to do so by updating the fleet's EC2 port settings either through the Amazon GameLift console or the AWS CLI (`aws gamelift update-fleet-port-settings`).
+If you would like to close this port, you will currently have to do so by updating the fleet's EC2 port settings either through the Amazon GameLift Servers console or the AWS CLI (`aws gamelift update-fleet-port-settings`).

 ## How it Works